an invitation to sit, 2022

 VisArts, Rockville, MD

-The seating installation, "an invitation to sit" is a carefully crafted accompaniment to Emilia Beatriz's a forecast, a haunting, a crossing, a visitation (2019) video installation, exhibited as part of the larger exhibition "In Dispersion."
-The bench, and floor cushions are designed to hold viewers comfortably while they experience the thought-provoking video exploring the history of land, colonization, and the Puerto Rican diaspora.
-The seating installation is a physical manifestation of the emotional journey viewers embark on as they navigate the visual landscape and stories presented in Beatriz's work.
+The seating installation, "an invitation to sit" is an accompaniment to Emilia Beatriz's a forecast, a haunting, a crossing, a visitation (2019) video installation, exhibited as part of the larger exhibition "In Dispersion."
+The bench and floor cushions, inspired by landscapes filmed in the piece, hold viewers comfortably and create an immersive experience as they watch the three channel video exploring the history of land, colonization, and the Puerto Rican diaspora.

 The Cloud Watching Series, 2022